HarrySolsem/JsonResume/README.md

-# This is a readme for my jsonresume repo
+# Repo with a solution for having and deploying multiple resumes based on jsonresume

 ## How to deploy